 - right-click on the Function Block to export and select Export → 4diac IDE → 4diac Type Export

 Select the FBs to be exported on the right side of the wizard.
 It makes sense to use your own folder, we choose ext_modules/EXAMPLE_TEST.
-Before exporting one or more Function Block Types, the Export Destination and the Exporter (FORTE 1.x) have to be chosen.
-Furthermore, the version of the 4diac FORTE C++ format has to be selected.
-We'll export the three we just created.
+Before exporting one or more Function Block Types, the Export Destination and the Exporter (FORTE 1.x NG) have to be chosen.
+We'll export the four Function Block Types we just created.

 Attention: Make sure that not all FBs are checked, otherwise all existing FBs will be exported!